openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   `Set` - defined in [Section 3.4](#34-modifying-state) and used by the client to modify the state of the target.
 *   `Subscribe` - defined in [Section 3.5](#35-subscribing-to-telemetry-updates) and used to control subscriptions to data on the target by the client.

+A target implementing the gNMI service SHOULD register against the gRPC server [reflection service](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) to allow clients to determine that gNMI is available on the target.

 ## 3.1 Session Security, Authentication and RPC Authorization

-The session between the client and server MUST be encrypted using TLS - and a target or client MUST NOT fall back to unencrypted channels.
+The session between the client and server MUST be encrypted using TLS - and a target or client MUST NOT fall back to unencrypted sessions.
+The target and client SHOULD implement TLS >= 1.2.

 New connections are mutually authenticated -- each entity validates the X.509 certificate of the remote entity to ensure that the remote entity is both known, and authorized to connect to the local system.